-- a classic vanilla syrup that would be perfect for your homemade iced lattes and,
+- a classic vanilla syrup that would be perfect for your homemade iced vanilla lattes,

-- a cinnamon brown sugar syrup that is a copycat of the Starbucks cinnamon dolce syrup and which tastes like a cinnamon roll in a glass.
+- a cinnamon brown sugar syrup that is a copycat of the Starbucks cinnamon dolce syrup and which tastes like a cinnamon roll in a glass, and

 But for now, we’re going with this blackberry vanilla syrup.
 Because it’s officially summer and it’s time to bust loose with all things berry-related, isn’t it?!